Kirouane-Ayoub/Mistral-Darija/README.md

-# Building the Mistral 7B Model from Scratch
+# Building Mistral 7B Model from Scratch

 This project aims to provide a simple framework for training and inference of language models from scratch, with a specific focus on the **Mistral 7B** model tailored for **Algerian Darija 🇩🇿**.
 The repository includes tools for **model definition**, **training**, and **inference** .